 - There were few products that integrated Industrial-strength GPIO/ADC to save wiring cost and time.

 - Vendors didn’t understand what manufacturers actually needed from IoT hardware.
-Fewer still understood the importance of integrating system on a chip (SoC), peripheral integrated chips (IC), and mainline Linux kernels into devices and gateways.
+Fewer still understood the importance of integrating systems on a chip (SoC), peripheral integrated chips (IC), and mainline Linux kernels into devices and gateways.

 - Existing products didn’t give manufacturers a customizable experience.
 Often, engineers had to contort their operations to conform to their new technology.